 Grading Policy: Pass/Fail

-Enrollment: Elective is open to T1s only.
-Up to 8 students who have finished their T-1 year can be accommodated.
+Enrollment: Elective is open to T1s and T2s for Session 3.
+Up to 5 students can be accommodated per two week block.

 Number of students: 1 minimum; 10 maximum

 The pre-clinical student is given an introduction to the basics of Orthopaedic Surgical Science including basic surgical skills, principles and opportunities for career development.

 Faculty: Dr. Ramon Rodriguez, Dr. Fernando Sanchez, Dr. Wade Van Sice, Dr. Michael O'Brien, and Dr. Jacques Whitecloud

 Grading Policy: Pass/Fail.
 Evaluation will be based upon participation by students through oral communication with the faculty complimented by brief oral examination.